 Atlanta, Georgia, hosts the busiest airport in the U.S. So, you are probably going to find yourself routed through it sometime on your travels.
 Not only is it a perfect place to kick off a road trip to the American South, but it's also a long weekend/short break dream destination.
-Atlanta will end up being the favorite US city you never knew about.
+Atlanta will end up being the favourite US city you never knew about.

 Apart from having a really big airport, Atlanta has a few other things going on.
 The capital of the Peach State has 3 million inhabitants and is the corporate headquarters to CNN, Coca-Cola, UPS, and Delta Air Lines to name just a few.